“GFD: Blade Of Shadows”

 “Why, Jiro?
 WHY???”
 I cried.

 But he did not answer.
-He was ‘infected’ somehow.
+He had been ‘infected’ somehow.
 Something had corrupted his mind, and stolen his soul.

 I often wonder…if I had been given more time to think, would I have made the same choice?
 Or could I have helped my brother find peace?
 That question may haunt me for the rest of my days.

-I woke up early, and I went out into the yard to chop wood for the old man’s fire.
+I woke up early the next morning, going out into the yard to chop wood for the old man’s fire.
 I sincerely wanted to help with as many chores as I could find useful in order to hold up my end of the bargain.
 It was more than Zhao had expected of me, possibly looking for me to be a freeloader or a crook.
 When he woke up and saw half of his work done for the day, he grunted again and said, “Well…I can’t just let you do all this work for ONE night’s stay.
 I suppose you can stay another night.
-But don’t get comfortable.
+But don’t get too comfortable!
 I’m only being fair.”

 One morning, I got up to bathe in the small creek that ran not far from Zhao’s field.
 Leaving my clothes on the bank, I stepped naked into the cool waters and proceeded to enjoy the natural cleansing of my body and mind.
 But I soon became aware of a presence in the immediate area around me.
 Small, feather weight, footsteps.
 Shallow breathing.
 Untrained rhythm in his movements.
 It had to have been a young one.
 My guess was it was Tadashi.